C-Stevens/laika/README.md

     * `ssl` : Boolean to enable or disable wrapping the socket connection in an SSL layer for connecting to IRC servers over SSL.
 If set to something other than `True` or `False`, it will default to `False`.
     * `pass` : If provided, the bot will pass this password value to the IRC server while connecting. **THIS PASSWORD IS NOT OBFUSCATED AND WILL REMAIN IN PLAINTEXT**.
 Additionally, if you are not connecting over an SSL connection to the IRC server, this password will also be sent to the server in plaintext.
 * `nick` : The nick/nickname the bot will use.
-* `nickPass` : If not `nill` or blank, this password will be sent to NickServ (NickServ!NickServ@services) for nickname authentification if the bot is sent an IRC notice about needing to authenticate.
+* `nickPass` : If not `null` or blank, this password will be sent to NickServ (NickServ!NickServ@services) for nickname authentification if the bot is sent an IRC notice about needing to authenticate.
-* `mask` : Boolean to enable or disable bot waiting for IRC mask.
-If `True`, the bot will withhold joining any channels until it's sent an IRC notice containing the string '`is now your hidden host (set by services.)`' so as not to leak the bot's hostname to any channels.
 * `ident` : The ident the bot will use.
 If unsure what to set this to, use the `nick` value here again.
 * `userMode` : Bot's user mode sent to the IRC server during initial connection.
 If unsure what to set this to, set it to `8`.
 * `channels` : List of channels that the bot will attempt to join after successful connection.
 This uses yaml's list/array syntax, so each channel should be listed on an individual line, indented, and prefixed with a dash (-).
 Additional channels can be joined/left after initial launch with the core [join](commands/join.py) and [part](commands/part.py) commands.
 * `highLightChar` : Prefix character used for recognizing commands.
 It's safer to explicitly wrap this character in quotes to avoid yaml attempting to parse the character as yaml-specific code (for example, `'!'` as opposed to `!`).
 Highlight prefixes longer than one character are untested and may produce unpredictable results.
 * `authList` : A list of users who will be allowed to use commands that have the `auth` value in their config dict set to `True`.
 This, like `channels`, uses yaml's list/array syntax.
 * `botLog` : These values specify how the bot will handle logging it's own messages.
 These values share the documentation and syntax of the above values listed under [Laika.cfg](#laikacfg) configuration section.
-If you don't wish to bother with these, they can safely all be left blank or `nill` and they will use defaults.
+If you don't wish to bother with these, they can safely all be left blank or `null` and they will use defaults.
-* `ircLog` : This section specifies how the bot will handle logging for messages sent and recieved through the socket, as well as IRC channel messages.
+* `ircLog` : This section specifies how the bot will handle logging for messages sent and received through the socket, as well as IRC channel messages.
     * `botLogName` : This value serves as the default logging folder.
-If `nill` or left blank, will default to value supplied for `nick`.
+If `null` or left blank, will default to value supplied for `nick`.
     * `logRoot` : Specifies an explicit path for all logging. `botLogName` is appended to this path to form the complete log root.
     * `serverLogFile` : Name of the log that records all messages received from the IRC server, with the path "`logRoot`/`botLogName`/`serverLogFile`".
-If `nill` or left blank, will default to `server_log.log`.
+If `null` or left blank, will default to `server_log.log`.
     * `socketLogFile` : Name of the log that records all messages sent to the IRC server, with the path "`logRoot`/`botLogName`/`socketLogFile`".
-If `nill` or left blank, will default to `socket_log.log`.
+If `null` or left blank, will default to `socket_log.log`.
     * `channelLogPath` : Path to all channel logs.
-This path can be independent of the log root used for the above socket and server logs. if `nill` or left blank, will default to "`logRoot`/`botLogName`/channel_log/".
+This path can be independent of the log root used for the above socket and server logs. if `null` or left blank, will default to "`logRoot`/`botLogName`/channel_log/".
 If an absolute path is not supplied for this value, the path will be assumed to have root in the Laika project directory.
     * `timeStampFormat` : How timestamps will appear in channel logs.
 This can either be a raw string and function as a prefix, or you can supply [`strftime` formats](https://docs.python.org/3.4/library/time.html#time.strftime).
 It's safer to wrap this value in quotes so yaml does not attempt to parse any characters (`%`, for example) as yaml-specific.
-If `nill` or left blank, will default to `[%Y-%m-%d %H:%M:%S]`.
+If `null` or left blank, will default to `[%Y-%m-%d %H:%M:%S]`.
     * `messageFormat` : How messages will appear after the `timeStampFormat` prefix. values for nickname and message are passed to this string, if you so wish to use them.
-If `nill` or left blank, will default to `<%(nick)s> %(msg)s`.
+If `null` or left blank, will default to `<%(nick)s> %(msg)s`.

 ######Example configuration:
 ```yaml